Exercise - Connect to your database and add sample data

 Logistics

-is your database.
-Like SQL Server, themaster
+is your user database.
+Like in SQL Server, themaster

 system database includes server metadata, such as logins and system configuration settings.Run the following